boisgera/bitstream/README.md

 Bitstream three main features:

-  - It is easy to use, since the bitstream abstraction is simple.
+  - It is easy to use since the bitstream abstraction is simple.

   - It works seamlesly at the bit and byte level.